Yassir-Zbida/MIC-Plugin/README.md

-# Made in China App Sync
+# MIC Woo to App Sync

-A professional WordPress plugin that synchronizes WooCommerce paid orders with your Laravel ebook application.
+A professional WordPress plugin that synchronizes WooCommerce paid orders with your Laravel application.

 ## Features